rhhub/qmk_firmware/keyboards/ferris/keymaps/rhhub/readme.md

 Contains Miryoku inspired tap hold modifiers on the home position.

 ### Layer 1: Gaming Layer
-A copy of layer 0 but disables the hold functionality of space bar to accomodate certain games.
-Intended to be used with esdf arrow keys.
+A copy of layer 0 but disables the hold functionality of space bar and ASDF to accomodate games.
+Intended to be used with ESDF or ASDF arrow keys.

 ### Layer 2 (left outer thumb key):
 Miryoku style navigation layer.

 ### Layer 4 and 5 (inner thumb keys):
-1st row: function keys, 2nd row: numbers with symols, 3rd row: the remaining symbols and the esc key.
+1st row: function keys, 2nd row: numbers with symols, 3rd row: the remaining symbols.
 Adapted for gaming 1 handed.

+### Layer 5 (not in use)